technoplato/automatic-job-applyer/tasks.md

 Implement Status Indicators (≈1 Story Point):

-Display messages like “Scraping in progress…”, “LLM processing…”, and “Form auto-filled!” within the popup UI.
+Display messages like "Scraping in progress...", "LLM processing...", and "Form auto-filled!" within the popup UI.

 Technical Tip: Use a progress bar or spinner for long-running operations.